 MVTec software products offer a large selection of operators, functions and methods that are either based on deep learning technologies, or allow customers to use deep learning technologies in their own applications.
-For example, HALCON and MERLIC both include deep-learning-based OCR (check out this video to see it in action).
+For example, HALCON (free trial here) and MERLIC (free trial here) both include deep-learning-based OCR (check out this video to see it in action).
 Another example is the possibility to train one's own classifier using CNNs (Convolutional Neural Networks), which can then be used it to classify new data.

 Training user-specific CNNs